 - Acting for defendant solicitors in a multi-million pound professional negligence claim concerning the alleged grant of rights of light, inhibiting development on neighbouring land (led by Jonathan Seitler QC).

 - Acting for owners of the Manchester Ship Canal in their claim against United Utilities for trespass in respect of numerous outfalls discharging treated and untreated sewage into the water (led by Michael Barnes QC and Janet Bignell QC): The Manchester Ship Canal Company Limited v United Utilities Water Limited EWHC 259 (Ch).

 - Acting for a famous chef against the landlord of one of his restaurants, who claimed he was entitled to a personal guarantee from the chef.
 The chef argued that the personal guarantee was not executed either by him, or with his authority (led by Jonathan Seitler QC): Gordon Ramsay v Love EWHC 65 (Ch)

 - Appearing in the Court of Appeal in a case concerning the time limits within which to make an application to register land as a town or village green (led by Jonathan Karas QC): R (Church Commissioners for England) v Hampshire CC EWCA Civ 634.

 - Resisting an application to the land registry adjudicator to amend the title plan in a boundary dispute, involving complex issues of land registration (led by Jonathan Seitler QC and John Martin QC).

-- He was led by Jonathan Seitler QC in Herrmann v Withers EWHC 1492 (Ch), a successful claim brought against residential property conveyancers, which raised difficult issues of mitigation of loss.
+- Herrmann v Withers EWHC 1492 (Ch) (led by Jonathan Seitler QC), a successful claim brought against residential property conveyancers, which raised difficult issues of mitigation of loss.